glagoudas/glagoudas.github.io/_pages/about.md

 She previously worked at the U.S. Department of State and the U.S. Senate as a AAAS Science and Technology Policy Fellow.
 In the Senate, she led the writing and introduction of a bill that became law through the CHIPS and Science Act of 2022, advancing biotechnology research.
 Georgia completed her PhD in Biological Engineering from MIT.

-Head shot can be downloaded [here](https://github.com/glagoudas/glagoudas.github.io/blob/ec1a834943ecb4d0ed4972ea0502781040fa9fa5/images/Headshot-Georgia-2.jpeg).
+Her head shot can be downloaded [here](https://github.com/glagoudas/glagoudas.github.io/blob/ec1a834943ecb4d0ed4972ea0502781040fa9fa5/images/Headshot-Georgia-2.jpeg).